By Jessy Lee Saas, Arts Peer Academic Advisor

 Plan for the major you think you might enjoy and be open-minded if plans change.
 Many students declare or apply for their major in their second year.
 I declared late because I needed more time to explore my curiosities and find the right major.
 This turned out to be okay — the important thing is to explore topics in your first and second years to find a major you are passionate about, even if you don’t know what that is yet!

 You are not alone when it comes to registration: read your UBC emails, review UBC websites, and attend Arts Academic Advising workshops.

 The Faculty of Arts website is an amazing resource which outlines faculty requirements, year-level promotions, degree navigator reports, and more.
 Also, UBC has helpful registration videos to help you navigate worklists and the registration process.

-Each year before registration, Arts Academic Advising offers first-year registration tutorials.
-During these workshops, advisors — and peer advisors like me — walk you through understanding transfer credits, creating worklists, choosing courses, registering for classes, and knowing what to expect after registration.
-We will give you tips for course selection and answer your registration questions!
+Each year before registration, Arts Academic Advising offers registration tutorials.
+During these online workshops, advisors — and peer advisors like me — walk you through understanding transfer credits, creating worklists, choosing courses, registering for classes, and knowing what to expect after registration.

 Jessy Lee Saas, Arts Peer Academic Advisor.
 Major in History and minor in Creative Writing.